-Eugene "Trey" Ford III, Treasurer
+Eugene "Trey" Ford III, Board Chair

 Eugene "Trey" Ford III, is a graduate of Paxon School for Advanced Studies with a Bachelor’s of Science in Agricultural Operations Management with a focus in Construction Planning from the University of Florida.
 Trey moved back to Jacksonville in August of 2019 and saw massive growth coupled with immeasurable opportunity and immediately put his hands to the plow to improve the city, choosing “story telling” through film as a way to educate, equip, and empower Jacksonville toward a renaissance that would see it eclipse perennial contenders in “best places to live” articles as the most technologically advanced, sustainably run, yet culturally unique and exciting cities in the entire world.